|

 Dave Maunsell, CEO, Haventec, Australia

 Haventec is a global consulting firm that specialises in Cyber Security and Data Protection based in Sydney.
 Dave has been in the digital sector for around 30 years - which includes 20 years at global firm Accenture.
 He sits on 3 tech start-up boards.
-In this thrive2030 CEO Converations, he shares his observations of the changes organisations are making to respond to cuurent global challenges and how they are protecting themselves against increasing risk.
+In this thrive2030 CEO Conversations, he shares his observations of the changes organisations are making to respond to current global challenges and how they are protecting themselves against increasing risk.
 This conversation with Dave provides food-for-thought for CEOs and boards looking to strengthen their business to thrive to 2030.

 |